 Top Scoring Studio: Top Studio is determined by the combined adjudication scores for the studio’s top 5 routines in solos, duo/trios and groups.
 Only one Top Studio named in each regional competition.

-Regional Champion is Dancers Inc.’s version of a regional title.
-For an additional non-refundable fee, we accept solo entries for each competitive level of dance and age level.
 Studio Directors will notate one solo for consideration at time of registration.
 This solo is still eligible for overall placement.
-A soloist can only win Regional Champion once per season, however, they may re-compete as many times as they desire.
+A soloist can only win Next Generation Winner once per season, however, they may re-compete as many times as they desire.

-Regional Champion winners receive recognition as well as an award on stage during the Awards Ceremony.
+The Next Generations Winners receive recognition as well as an award on stage during the Awards Ceremony.
 In addition, dancers will be listed on the Dancers Inc. website and social media sites with a dancers spotlight.
-In the event of a tie, the judges will determine the winner.
-No ties are allowed.
-Any tie-breaking does not affect overall placement.
-Overall winner ties will not be broken.
+In the event of a tie, all ties will be broken by the discretion of the judges with an overall impression score.

 NATIONAL TITLE PROGRAM

 Title entries compete at the age group of the participant as of January 1st of the current competition year.

-Solo dancers registered in the All Star division who have received a gold award or higher at Dancers Inc. regional or pre-qualifying event are eligible for entry in the National Title Program.
+Solo dancers registered in the All Star division who have received a high gold award or higher at Dancers Inc. regional or pre-qualifying event are eligible for entry in the National Title Program.

-Title contestants must be available for the entire week of Dancers Inc. Nationals unless prior arrangements have been approved by Dancers Inc. Management.
+Title contestants must be available for the entire week of Dancers Inc. nationals.

 Title winners will be asked to perform at regional events throughout the upcoming Dancers Inc. season.
-Based on their age, Titlists will be required to work a specified amount of Dancers Inc. regional events.
+Based on their age, Titliests will be required to work a specified amount of Dancers Inc. regional events.
 They also MUST be available for the following season's nationals to give up their title at our Nationals event.

 Violation of any Dancers Inc. rule or any clause of said contract will result in disciplinary action up to and including disqualification.
 In all cases, Dancers Inc. Management reserves the right to determine the definition of a violation and a suitable disciplinary action.